 Say you only have one child using disposable diapers over the course of one year.
 Let’s say that in the first 3 months you go through 10 diapers a day (900 diapers).
 As baby gets older, you use 8 diapers a day for the next 6 months (1440 diapers), and over the last 3 months of the year, you use 6 per day (540 diapers).
 This totals to 2880 diapers in one year.
 The average cost of one diaper is rough $0.25.
 This comes to a total cost of $720 or $60/month.

-If you dont’ know where to buy quality cloth diapers, check out The Natural Baby Company.
-They have lots of baby cloth diapering stuff as well as lots of other great items for your baby.
+If you don’t know where to buy quality cloth diapers, a good place to start is Amazon.
+They actually have lots of baby cloth diapering stuff as well as lots of other great items for your baby.

 Some more reasons…